joaomcoelho/InventoryManager/README.md

 ```

 ### Update or modify stock of any batch
-* "Customer1" requested a super dish that 10 units of Tuna.
-To cook it we used 10 units of Tuna from a batch with "2021-03-22" expiration date.
+* "Customer1" requested a bundle of dishes with Tuna.
+To cook them we used 10 units of Tuna from the batch with "2021-03-22" expiration date.
 The following request registers this delivery in the warehouse:
 </br>`POST /Inventory`
 ```json